eugenecormier/pysshbackup/README.md

 Dependencies
 ##########################################
-python, paramiko, rsync, ssh, elementtree
+python3, paramiko, rsync, ssh, elementtree

 **** This script works best with passwordless ssh by key